Redpoint Logo

 An open garden approach to marketing is imperative to remain in lockstep with the omnichannel consumer.
 An open garden approach allows marketers to retain legacy systems while countermanding entrenched data siloes.
 Conversely, a walled garden – think Facebook or Apple – locks marketers into pre-built data models and a predefined slate of technologies.

-An open garden in a customer engagement hub (CEH) allows marketers to use best-of-breed individual point solutions because you can connect with any data type, any data source and create a complete view of each customer.
-Armed with all that is knowable about each customer, the CEH gives marketers a single point of control over customer interactions throughout individual journeys.
+An open garden approach in a customer data platform (CDP) allows marketers to use best-of-breed individual point solutions because you can connect with any data type, any data source and create a complete view of each customer.
+Armed with all that is knowable about each customer, the CDP gives marketers a single point of control over customer interactions throughout individual journeys.
 An open garden breaks down data siloes and allows marketers to keep pace with customer engagement innovations without an expensive, time-consuming rip-and-replace.
 New customer engagement channels crop up continually, and staying ahead of the continuously connected consumer requires that marketers easily connect with new channels and data without worrying they’ll become obsolete soon after they expend valuable time and resources to integrate the new data source.

 An omnichannel approach for a marketer doesn’t have a finite destination.
 Because the customer is always moving, so too must the marketer.
 An open garden approach is marketing’s strongest ally to ensure they remain on the right path in continual lockstep with the customer.